msdundar/msdundar.github.io/content/posts/ssl-tls-handshake-hybrid-encryption.md

 ### SSL/TLS Handshake

 > The content under this title is identical with the steps explained under "Hybrid Encryption for Communications: Messaging"
-> Alice here replaced by google.com
+> Alice here replaced by google.com.
+Some additional handshake-specific steps were added to the list.

 - Bob wants to connect to google.com.
+- Bob's browser sends a `ClientHello` message to the server including:
+  - Supported highest TLS version
+  - Supported cryptographic algorithms
+- At this point, the server knows what the client can do.
+The server picks one of the supported TLS versions, cryptographic algorithms, and then replies to the client with a `ServerHello` message including:
+  - The chosen TLS version
+  - The chosen cryptographic algorithm
+  - Session ID
-- Bob gets google.com's digital certificate, which includes the organization name and their public key.
-  - google.com's certificate must be signed by a CA (certificate authority).
-In other words, it must be encrypted with a CA's private key.
+  - Server's digital certificate: includes the organization name and their public key.
+This certificate must have been signed by a CA (certificate authority).
+In other words, it must have been encrypted with a CA's private key.
-- Bob decrypts google.com's certificate, by using CA's public key, and reveals their public key.
+- Bob decrypts google.com's certificate, by using CA's public key, to check certificate validity.
+- The server sends a `ServerKeyExchange` message to the client.
+This message includes:
+  - Parameters for the key exchange.
+  - A digital signature (hash) of a set of previous messages so far, signed with the private key of the server.
+It's proof that the server is who they say they are.
+- Bob checks the validity of this digital signature.
 - Bob generates a symmetric secret key pair (two identical keys).
+- Bog sends a `ClientKeyExchange` message to the server and initiates the key exchange process.
 - Bob uses google.com's public key to encrypt one of these symmetric keys.
-- The only key that can decrypt this message and reveal the symmetric key is google.com's private key.
-- Therefore, Bob is safe to send this key over the wire, and he sends it to google.com.
+The only key that can decrypt this message and reveal the symmetric key is google.com's private key.
+Therefore, Bob is safe to send this key over the wire, and he sends it to google.com.
+- Bob sends a `ClientFinished` message, including digital signature (hash) of all previous messages so far.
 - google.com then uses their private key to decrypt the message and to reveal the symmetric key of Bob.
+- google.com sends a `ServerFinished` message, including the digital signature (hash) of all previous messages so far.
+  By doing so, both parties can be sure that no one intercepted the communication (man-in-the-middle).
 - From now on, they both can use this symmetric key to encrypt and decrypt messages between them.
-- Briefly, asymmetric encryption is used to facilitate a key exchange.
+Briefly, asymmetric encryption is used to facilitate a key exchange.

 ### SSL or TLS?